-During audit fieldwork, the disclosure of loans from the Candidate were reviewed, and based upon documentation available at that time, the Audit staff found no reasonable basis to believe there was a material loan disclosure problem (all loans were disclosed as personal, none were disclosed as commercial loans).
-However, subsequent to the issuance of the Interim Audit Report to TCFS, the Audit staff became aware that most of the money loaned by the Candidate to TCFS came from borrowed funds.
-Specifically, of the \$1,430,000 disclosed on TCFS's Schedule C, \$1,064,000 was obtained from the commercial lenders.
-One of the loans in the amount of \$264,000 came from a Citibank revolving line of credit and \$800,000 came from three Goldman Sachs margin loans.
+During audit fieldwork, the disclosure of loans from the reviewed, and based upon documentation available at that time, the Audit staff for o reasonable basis to believe there was a material loan disclosure problem (at loans were disclosed as personal, none were disclosed as commercial loans).
+However, subseque he issuance of the Interim Audit Report to TCFS, the Audit starkbecame awar nost of the money loaned by the Candidate to TCFS came from both Specifically, of the \$1,430,000 disclosed on TCFS's Schedule was obtained from the commercial lenders.
+One of the loans in the 4.000 came from a Citibank revolving line of credit and \$800,000 came from three Goldman Sachs margin loans.
 Only \$366,000 appears to have come from the Candidate's personal funds.
-Moreover, Schedules C-1 should have been filed which would have disclosed the terms of the loans and other loan details.

-As the facts concerning the disclosure of loans became known, TCFS filed a Miscellaneous Text Report, Form 99, and disclosed some but not all of the required loan information.
-After reviewing this filing, the Commission's Reports Analysis Division requested TCFS file the necessary Schedules C and C-1.5 To date, TCFS has not amended its reports to disclose the additional information.
-Accordingly, the Audit staff recommends that TCFS correctly file the necessary information on Schedules C and C-1.
+Moreover, Schedules & should have been filed which would have disclosed the terms of the loans ar ier loan der of loans be own, TCFS filed a indisclosed some but not all of the required loan ling, the Commission's Reports Analysis Division schedules C and C-1.5 To date, TCFS has not e additional information.
+Accordingly, the Audit staff e the necessary information on Schedules C and C-1.